TBBSparks/Python-API-Challenge/README.md

 # Python-API-Challenge

 Using API keys within Python.
-API is the acronym for Application Program Interface, which is a software intermediary that allows two applications to talk to each other.
+API, **A**pplication **P**rogram **I**nterface, which is a software intermediary that allows two applications to talk to each other.
 It is a set of routines, protocols, and tools for building software applications.
 Basically, an API specifies how software components should interact.
 Additionally, APIs are used when programming graphical user interface (GUI) components.

 Each time you use an app like Facebook, send an instant message, or check the weather on your phone, you’re using an API.